toddledev/documentation/docs/08-pages/04-static-and-dynamic/index.md

 To create a dynamic page:

-1. Set a path as a parameter in the URL configuration, which available in the formula editor on the page
+1. Set a path as a parameter in the URL configuration, which is available in the formula editor on the page
 2. Set a test value to simulate different parameter values in the editor

 For example, a blog page might use `/blog/:slug` where `:slug` is a parameter that determines which article to display.